ekaf/wordnet-prolog/README.md

 with Prolog versions of WordNet 3.0 and English WordNet 2020.

 ## Utilities:

+_wn_morphy.pl_ is a SWI-prolog lemmatizer, similar to _morphy_, the morphological processor from WordNet.

 _wn_valid.pl_ is a SWI-prolog program testing for some potential issues in WordNet: